d-krupke/cpsat-primer/README.md

     * This may be a little overwhelming if you are not familiar enough with SAT-solving.
 * There is also [a talk of the developers of CP-SAT](https://youtu.be/lmy1ddn4cyw), which however is highly technical.
     * Gives more details on further tricks done by CP-SAT, on top of lazy clause generation.
     * The second part especially goes into details on the usage of LPs in CP-SAT.
-So if you are comming from that community, this talk will be highly interesting for you.
+So if you are coming from that community, this talk will be fascinating for you.
 * The slides for the course 'Solving Hard Problems in Practice' by Jediah Katz are pretty great to understand the technics without any prior knowledge, however, they are currently no longer available online.
 * [This blog](https://www.msoos.org/) gives some pretty nice insights into developing state of the art SAT-solvers.